Modernism And

 2.3 Higher Levels of Reality Became Eliminated

-From now on man himself became the centrepoint of being and there was nothing higher than human reason and no object of science more dignified to receive scientific attention than what was possible to perceive empirically through the human senses.
-(Typical for this was 'positivism'.)
+From now on man himself became the centre point of existence and the ”modern” idea claimed that there was nothing higher than human reason and no object of science more dignified to receive scientific attention than what was possible to perceive empirically through the human senses.
+Typical for this was 'positivism'.

-____It meant that from now on man was "not able to go further than outward appearances".
-EW p.216 Seeing that every science centered around man, however, made his research and therefore his civilization restricted to only one level of being, the materialistic viewpoint.
+It meant that from now on man was "not able to go further than outward appearances".[10]
+Seeing that every science centered around man, however, made his research and therefore his civilization restricted to only one level of being, the materialistic viewpoint.

-____In postmodernism human rationality and what was left of human intelligence became relativized, relying on the sub-human and the irrational.
-In this restricted scientific field sense-experience has become the only source of knowledge.
-But man thinks according to what he is; or as Aristotle knew for sure, 'knowledge depends upon the mode of the knower.'"
+In postmodernism human rationality and what was left of human intelligence became relativized, relying on the sub-human and the irrational.
+In this restricted scientific field sense-experience became the only source of knowledge.
+But man thinks according to what he is; or as Aristotle certainly knew, 'knowledge depends upon the mode of the knower.'"

-... of wishing to modernise an integrated tradition such as Islam, or even 'harmonizing' Islam and modernism.
-TIM p.103
+… to modernise an integrated tradition such as Islam, or even 'harmonizing' Islam and modernism.”
+[11]

-.In the traditional sciences however, where everything is related to and dependent on the higher levels of reality, there is in consequence always a vast field of scientific investigation above those practical applications which are the result of what modern man usually depicts as science.
-EW
+However, in the traditional sciences everything is related to and dependent on the higher levels of reality,[12] and in consequence there is always a vast field of scientific investigation above those practical applications which are the result of what modern man usually depicts as science.[13]

-____This was shown for example by Imam Al-Ghazali raDiy-Allahu-anhu.gif, who in his Ihya 900 years ago, described the "only intellectually rigorous escape from the trap of postmodernity."
+This was shown for example by Imam Al-Ghazali رضي الله عنه , who in his Ihya 900 years ago, described the "only intellectually rigorous escape from the trap of postmodernity."

-____He and his his school taught that "no universal statements about the world or the human condition can be reached by purely ratiocinative or inductive methods, because these cannot transcend the material context of the world in which they are framed."
-A H Murad
+He and his school taught that "no universal statements about the world or the human condition can be reached by purely ratiocinative or inductive methods, because these cannot transcend the material context of the world in which they are framed."[14]

 2.4 The Lack of Principles

-Secondly has the lack of principles led human, i.e. Western civilization into the unsteadiness - to say the least - of ever new trends and ideas in all realms of life, not only in natural science, but also in politics, economy, sociology and of course in the emergence of new or not so new religious trends such as the many forms of "New Age".
+Secondly has the lack of principles led human civilization into a very unsteady - to say the least - or volatile situation of ever new trends and ideas in all realms of life, not only in natural science, but also in politics, economics, sociology and of course in the emergence of new or not so new religious trends such as the many forms of "New Age".

 2.4.1 The Reduction of Human Nature

-When the modern perception of reality had thus been reduced to the material and profane level, it also reduced human nature to its physical and psychological aspects, only.
+When the modern perception of reality had thus been reduced to the material and profane level, it also reduced human nature to its physical and psychological aspects.

-____However the soul is not only a psychic entity, but first of all a spiritual one, which is its principal aspect.
-This is according to the teaching of all world traditions or metaphysical doctrines:
+However the human soul is not only a psychic entity, but first of all a spiritual one, which is its principal aspect.
+This is according to the traditional teaching of all world religions and metaphysical doctrines:

 Thus man has (not two but) *three* levels of being: